J. David Moore

 Composer and Arranger

 Award-winning composer J. David Moore has had works performed and recorded all over the world, and is especially enamored with the romance of word and melody.
 He is a member of the Independent Music Publishers Cooperative, and publishes through his company Fresh Ayre Music.
 He is the founder and music director of The First Readings Project, a professional chamber choir founded to help assist composers in the development of new work.
 He was tenor section leader with the Dale Warland Singers, founded and directed two professional a cappella groups, taught composition at the St. Paul Conservatory and Valley City State University, and is Director of Music at Nativity Episcopal Church in Burnsville.
 He loves the work of Andy Goldsworthy, the books of Edward Gorey, and walking in the woods.
-He lives in Minneapolis with his sweetheart Anna and his daughter Rosey.
+He lives in Minneapolis with his wife Anna, two ferrets, and a Chihussell.

 [Click to hear Rosey's classic hit "I Love Macaroni and Cheese."]

 A song I learned from the singing of Maddy Prior of Steeleye Span.
 A haunting tune about the breathlessness of new love.